Year Listed: 2010

 Status: ALERT

 In past years, a proposal would have resulted in the construction of an intensive mixed-use development that required demolishing many of the historic structures and destroying the stunning and character-defining setting that the Lodge now offers to visitors.
-High maintenance and utility costs caused the closure of several of the buildings.
 Estes Park’s need for growth put the future of the Lodge in serious jeopardy.
-The current operator of the Lodge is hoping to secure financing and grants so that he can purchase and rehabilitate the Lodge.
-Other ideas include working with a land conservation organization to protect and preserve the open space surrounding the Lodge in order to prevent unsympathetic development and updating the National Register nomination so that more of the buildings will be determined contributing.
+Ideas include working with a land conservation organization to protect and preserve the open space surrounding the Lodge in order to prevent unsympathetic development and updating the National Register nomination so that more of the buildings will be determined contributing.

 Additional Links: